IBM/openshift-workshop-was/labs/IntroOpenshift/README.md

 For the YAML parameters:

-- For the labels, use `app: hello-openshift`.
-These were the labels that we used when creating the deployment.
+- For labels, use `app: hello-openshift`.
+This is how the service will find the pods to load balance.
+Therefore, it matches the labels that we used when creating the deployment for the hello-openshift application.
 - For the ports, use 8080, the same ports we used previously.

 ![Create Service Params](images/CreateServiceParams.jpg)